Manage Your Softball Team From a Single App (Finally)

 Frequently asked

-- No — Lineupp runs in your browser, so there's nothing to download from the App Store or Play Store.
+No — Lineupp runs in your browser on any device, so there's nothing to download from the App Store or Play Store and no compatibility to worry about.
 Open dashboard.lineupp.app on a laptop, tablet, or phone and you're in.
 On phones and tablets you can optionally 'add to home screen' for a one-tap shortcut that behaves just like a native app — same offline-friendly performance, no install friction.